 Although highly rewarding and satisfying, formal caregiving often comes with its fair share of daily stressors.
-The position can be exhausting and overwhelming, taking a toll on physical, mental, and emotional wellbeing.
+The position can be exhausting and overwhelming, affecting physical, mental, and emotional well-being.

 If caregiver stress syndrome is left unattended over a prolonged time, it can ultimately lead to caregiver burnout, followed by harsh and devastating consequences.

 In this article, we've gathered valuable tips on how home care agencies can support their staff and protect them from caregiver burnout.